iamkirankumaryadav/NumPy/README.md

 **Python List** | **NumPy Array**
 :--- | :---
-No support for vectorized operations | Supports vectorized operations ( additions, multiplications ) Hold **Heterogeneous** / mixed data types | Hold **Homogeneous** data type For loops are not efficient | For loops are fast and efficient List is a default structure | Array needs import of NumPy library
+No support for vectorized operations | Support vectorized operations ( addition, multiplication ) Hold **Heterogeneous** / mixed data types | Hold **Homogeneous** data type For loops are not efficient | For loops are fast and efficient List is a default structure | Array needs import of NumPy library